Data protection and disclaimer

 - To prevent fraud and improve the security of the website.

-If services from Swiss Post are used, your data is also processed in accordance with a contractual agreement and the associated Subscriber Conditions or General Terms and Conditions (GTC).
+If services from Swiss Post are used, your data is also processed in accordance with the contractual agreement and the Subscriber Conditions (SC) or General Terms and Conditions (GTC).

 4.1 What is a cookie?

 A cookie is a text file with short data sequences (a sequence of letters and numbers) that by itself cannot perform any operations.
 This text file is transferred to your browser by the web server when you visit a website.
 The cookie is stored on your local computer.
 There are two different types of cookies: temporary cookies and permanent cookies.
 We use both temporary cookies, which are automatically deleted from your mobile device or computer at the end of the browser session, and also permanent cookies, which remain on your computer or mobile device for up to ten years after the browser session.
 They are automatically disabled after the programmed time.

 4.2 How safe is it to enable cookies?

 It is safe to activate cookies when visiting our digital presence.
 When using a third-party computer, however, we recommend deleting cookies and the history in the browser you are using to prevent subsequent users from being able to see your surfing behaviour.